Have I Been Pwned?

 Have I Been Pwned?
-(Note: Pronounced /'poʊnd/ POHND) (HIBP) is a website that allows Internet users to check whether their personal data has been compromised by data breaches.
+(Note: Pronounced /'poʊnd/ POHND) (HIBP) is a website that allows Internet users to check whether their email address or password has been compromised by data breaches.
 The site has been widely touted as a valuable resource for Internet users wishing to protect their own security and privacy.
 Have I Been Pwned? was created by security expert Troy Hunt on 4 December 2013.

 As of June 2019, Have I Been Pwned? averages around 160,000 daily visitors, the site has nearly three million active email subscribers and contains records of almost eight billion accounts.

 Features

 The primary function of Have I Been Pwned? since it was launched is to provide the general public with a means to check if their private information has been leaked or compromised.

 The service collects and analyzes hundreds of database dumps and pastes containing information about billions of leaked accounts, and allows users to search for their own information by entering their username or email address.

 Users can also sign up to be notified if their email address appears in future dumps.